In Hope Stories

 It was daunting going into it, as it is a fairly new type of cancer treatment.
 By a strange coincidence, however, my former neighbour and good friend Paul had had a very similar experience to me and had been through the same treatment.
 Unbelievably, he also had a seizure while out on his bike and had been diagnosed with two secondary brain tumours.
 He had gone through surgery and immunotherapy six months prior to me and so we often speak on the phone about our shared experiences and compare notes!

-“I haven’t worked since the ill-fated bike ride in July but I am lucky to work for a large company with a good statutory sick pay policy, so I haven’t had to worry about the financial impact of the disease.”
+“I haven’t worked since the ill-fated bike ride in July, but I am lucky to be employed by a large company with a good statutory sick pay policy, so I haven’t had to worry about the financial impact of the disease.”

-Anyone who knows me will tell you that I’m a very mentally strong and resilient person but this experience has certainly tested me to my limits.
-At times, my temper has been short and I’ve reacted to things I wouldn’t normally react to.
-I’ve felt anger and frustration over the misdiagnosis but I try not to be bitter or to focus too much on the negatives.
+Anyone who knows me will tell you that I’m mentally strong and resilient person, but this experience has certainly tested me to my limits.
+At times, my temper has been short, and I’ve reacted to things I wouldn’t normally react to.
+I’ve felt anger and frustration over the misdiagnosis, but I try not to be bitter or to focus too much on the negatives.
 The last set of MRI scan images I had back in November looked good, with no signs of tumour recurrence.

 “Losing my independence is a real knock to the confidence, as is the constant nagging fear that another seizure could happen at any moment.”

 The side effects I had after my two-drug immunotherapy course finished have now been resolved, with all my blood readings back within normal range.
 I began the next stage of my immunotherapy, a single drug treatment, on Sunday 14 February.
-I am still being scanned every three months.
-I had my latest set of scans on 15 February, with results due at my next consultation on 11 March.
-Hopefully, if they continue to be stable, the scans will be reduced to six-monthly in time.
+I have an MRI scan every three months, and my next one is in August 2022.
+If that comes back clear, then I’m hoping that my immunotherapy treatment on 21 August will be my last.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet historically just 1% of the national spend on cancer research has been allocated to this devastating disease.